Learn more about Drug & Alcohol Detox at Allure Detox.

 You must have individual therapy in addiction treatment because it can be hard to share in a group when you are first starting out.
 Having your own therapist eliminates the awkwardness that you may feel in the beginning.
 Individual counseling is also the place where you can focus on the goals that are specific to you.

-You have the option of choosing residential treatment or outpatient treatment.
+You have the option of choosing residential, inpatient treatment, or outpatient programs.
 If you choose residential treatment, you will live at the facility.
 This is beneficial because you will not be near the triggers that encourage you to use your substance of choice.
 The program will last for several weeks or even months, and you will learn new skills that will help you remain sober forever.

-You also have the option of selecting outpatient treatment, and it has been shown to work just as well as residential treatment for those addicted to substances.
+You also have the option of selecting outpatient treatment, which has been shown to work just as well as residential treatment for those addicted to substances.
 With outpatient treatment, you will be able to live where you want.
-This option is for you if you are living in an environment where you have a support system in place.
-In outpatient treatment, you will visit the treatment center for several hours each day.
+This option is for you if you live in an environment with a support system in place.
+You will visit the treatment center for several hours each day in outpatient treatment.

 You can take part in several therapies in addiction treatment, including the following: